-Typically, the estate's owner is named as the trustee of al living trust.
-However, in the case of someone with a disease like dementia, the trust will also have a successor trustee and a removal clause that is invoked when the estate's owner is no longer able to serve as the trustee and manage the estate and its funds.
-For people with dementia or Alzheimer's, the successor trustee and this removal clause provide a measure of protection when the disease makes it impossible for the individual to properly care for his or her assets.
+Typically, the estate’s owner is named as the trustee of a living trust.
+However, in the case of someone with a disease like dementia, the trust will also have a successor trustee and a removal clause that is invoked when the estate’s owner is no longer able to serve as the trustee and manage the estate and its funds.
+For people with dementia or Alzheimer’s, the successor trustee and this removal clause provide a measure of protection when the disease makes it impossible for the individual to care properly for his or her assets.

 A living trust is created in such a way that the individual continues to have access to his or her assets, when needed.
 When the individual is no longer able to manage money, the agent named in the power of attorney document will be able to access the funds through the trustee.
 The trustee and agent can also be the same individual, to make matters less complicated.
-This means that the living trust provides asset protection without actually locking assets away from the individual while still living.
+This means that the living trust provides asset protection without locking assets away from the individual while still living.

 When Guardianship Proceedings Are Needed

 This is a difficult process for everyone in the case.
 It can lead to someone being appointed to handle the affairs of the individual who does not have his or her best interests in mind.
 The process can also create drama in the family, as different individuals may have differing ideas as to who would serve as the best guardian.
 Finding the right guardian also takes time, and that time can lead to serious problems for the patient.
-Avoiding this through proper estate planning including a power of attorney, will and living trust is the best option.
+Avoiding this through proper estate planning including a power of attorney, will, and living trust is the best option.